Multiplication of 0-1 matrices via clustering: Preliminaries

 We will use the last property given in Fact~\ref{fact: gon} (that is, the approximate solutions found by Gonzalez's algorithm consist of points from the input only) in the proof of Theorem~\ref{theo: mmstclus}.

-A combination of a variant of randomized dimension reduction in Euclidean spaces in the spirit of Johnson and Lindenstrauss \cite{JL84} given by Achlioptas in \cite{A03} and the observation that the Hamming distance between two 0-1 vectors is equal to their squared $L_2$ distance makes it possible to decrease the dimension to a logarithmic one in the number of input points, at the cost of worsening the approximation guarantee by some arbitrarily small $\epsilon$.
-Taking into account the time needed to compute the images of the input points in the subspace of logarithmic dimension, this yields the following fact whose full proof can be found in \cite{KLP26}. \begin{fact} \cite{KLP26} For any fixed $\epsilon\in (0,1/2)$, there is a randomized algorithm for the $k$-center clustering problem in a Hamming space running in $O(n\log n(d + k)/\epsilon^2)$ time that w.h.p. computes a $(2+\epsilon)$-approximation of an optimal $k$-center clustering. \end{fact}
+A combination of a variant of randomized dimension reduction in Euclidean spaces in the framework of Johnson and Lindenstrauss \cite{JL84} given by Achlioptas in \cite{A03} and the observation that the Hamming distance between two 0-1 vectors is equal to their squared $L_2$ distance makes it possible to decrease the dimension to a logarithmic one in the number of input points, at the cost of worsening the approximation guarantee by some arbitrarily small $\epsilon$.
+Taking into account the time needed to compute the images of the input points in the subspace of logarithmic dimension, this yields the following fact shown in \cite{KLP26}. \begin{fact} \cite{KLP26} For any fixed $\epsilon\in (0,1/2)$, there is a randomized algorithm for the $k$-center clustering problem in a Hamming space running in $O(n\log n(d + k)/\epsilon^2)$ time that computes a $(2+\epsilon)$-approximation of an optimal $k$-center clustering w.h.p. \end{fact}